-Low density residential land use will comprise of 104.796.5 hectares± of land within the Plan Area.
-The number of low density residential units anticipated is 1,930 dwelling units.
+Low density residential land use will comprise of 104.6 hectares± of land within the Plan Area.
 Low density residential land use may include single-detached house, single-detached house with a secondary suite, semi-detached, duplex housing, and townhousing forms, or any combination thereof, provided the low density built forms conform to the Land Use Bylaw requirements.
 The maximum density for low density residential is 39 dwelling units per net hectare.
 The number of low density residential units anticipated is 2,513 dwelling units.
 The total number of dwelling units proposed, approximately 63.3% of the dwelling units proposed, will be low density residential dwelling units.
-Low density may include single-family detached, single-detached with basement suite, semi-detached, and duplex housing forms.
-Of the total number of dwelling units proposed, approximately 48% of the dwelling units will be low density residential.
-This area could be built under the Land Use Bylaw as Low Density Residential (R1) and (R2) Districts.